neumeist/neumeist.github.io/_pages/about.md

 Model jigsaw-puzzle of the elementary building blocks of matter and their interactions via forces of nature.
 Despite all the successes of the Standard Model many questions are left unanswered and the Standard Model is unsatisfactory when extrapolated to higher energies.
-It is widely believed that the Standard Model is an effective ‘low energy’ theory of a more complete theory that addresses many of the shortcomings of the SM.
+It is widely believed that the Standard Model is an effective ‘low energy’ theory of a more complete theory that addresses many of its shortcomings.
 The search for phenomena that are not explained by the Standard Model is thus an extremely important activity of experimental high energy physicists.

 I am currently involved in the [Compact Muon Solenoid](https://cms.cern) (CMS) experiment at the